Deal, Dover & Sandwich

 Inside, you'll find the main bar room, with the bar situated on a mezzanine floor.
 Throughout the pub the stag, understandably, features as part of the decor.
 Walk through the back to the pleasant decked patio.

 Their regular ale is Chislet's Island Road APA, with three cask ales and 2 craft beers from Kent breweries and the occasional beer from further afield.
 Ales are served on gravity dispense and KeyKeg, from a rear chilled cellar room.
 At busier times, extra ales may be served.
-There are up to 18 real ciders, including Biddendens and Dudda's Tun, plus a selection of wines and spirits, including a Gin of the Week.
+There are up to 18 real ciders, including Biddenden and Dudda's Tun, plus a selection of wines and spirits, including a Gin of the Week.

-The pub operates a Challenge 25 Policy.
+The pub operates a Challenge 25 Policy.Kent’s Public House Archive: Staggered Inn, Dover

 • Finglesham